Protocol Lending Guide 2025: Complete Guide

 Wallet Security

-Protecting your wallet is crucial for DeFi lending safety:
+Protecting your wallet is crucial for DeFi safety:

 - Hardware Wallets: Use Ledger or Trezor for large amounts